Frequently Asked Questions

 Will Worbla melt in the sun/desert/really hot day/at my LARP/on Mars?

 Worbla products will manage the heat of outdoors no matter how hot, though it can get a bit soft in extreme temperatures and cosplayers in extreme heat for extended periods of time have reported large props or pieces starting to ‘sag’.
 Often people have more issue with their attachments – the hot glue they used to adhere velcro or strapping, becoming too soft and pulling away in extreme heat.
 You must not store your Worbla in a car, or inside a tent in the sun, as it will begin to soften or warp completely.
-(A car can reach an indoor temp of 80C in the sun, and Worbla’s Finest Art activates at 90C.
-This is close enough to soften Worbla, and if it is weighed down it will shift and warp, or stick to itself.)
+(A car can reach an indoor temp of 80°C / 175°F in the sun, and Worbla’s Finest Art begins to soften at 65°C / 150°F. This heat can soften Worbla, and if it is weighed down it will shift and warp, or stick to itself.)

 Can I attach Worbla to metal/wood/foam/fabric/leather/bone?

 Yes.
 Worbla products can be joined to any material.
 The natural adhesive in Worbla’s Finest Art or Black Art may be enough, but using a glue is strongly suggested.
 Contact Cement, barge-type glues and epoxies all work well.
 Always test your glue on both materials and follow safety instructions.

 Worbla’s TranspArt does not have similar self adhesive.
 Solvent free glues such as Cyanoacrylates / Krazy glue work best, especially to maintain clarity.

 All of Worbla’s Product Line are Non Toxic, contanimant free and conform to ASTM D-4236.
 However, Worbla products are not meant to be used for mouth appliances.